ubilab-ss21/Covid-Room-Occupancy/README.md

 These are planned to be integrated on a Arduino board with a wifi module and eventually making it an IOT based project.

-These are planned to be integrated on a Arduino board with a wifi module and eventually making it an IOT based project.

 Timeline:
 May end : Procurement of hardware and finalization of small details and initial work.
 June end : Software realization and basic initial draft of the prototype.